Mission

 Progress MS-36 is the ninety-seventh Progress flight in a series that began before most of the current ISS crew was born.
 It launches from pad 31/6 at Baikonur on a Soyuz 2.1a in late November, follows the standard two-orbit fast-rendezvous profile to the Station, and docks automatically to the Poisk module.
 The cargo manifest is the usual mix: about 1,400 kg of dry stowage, 420 kg of water, and the propellant that keeps the Station above the atmosphere.
 Quiet, methodical, on schedule.

-Progress flights have begun to take on a second role beyond resupply — they test the de-orbit hardware that will one day bring the Station down.
-From this flight onward, the propellant tanks include a slightly modified isolation valve, part of the gradual qualification of the dedicated deorbit vehicle Roscosmos and NASA expect to fly in 2030.
+Progress flights have begun to take on a second role beyond resupply — they test the hardware that will one day bring the Station down.
+From this flight onward, the propellant tanks include a slightly modified isolation valve, part of the gradual qualification of the dedicated deorbit vehicle that NASA and Roscosmos expect to fly around 2030.

 Sources: ll.thespacedevs.com